 What Is Persecution?

-Persecution means to harass, punish, injure, oppress, or otherwise cause someone to suffer physical or psychological harm.
+To persecute means to harass, punish, injure, oppress, or otherwise cause someone to suffer physical or psychological harm.

 U.S. immigration law does not list specific examples of the kinds of persecution that would qualify someone for asylum or refugee status.
 However, from the law that has been developed through court cases, we know that it can include such acts as threats, violence, torture, inappropriate imprisonment, or denial of basic human rights or freedoms.